 - Gestalt Centre (2009): Certificate in Humanistic Counselling Skills

 I am accredited by the Health Care Professionals Council (HCPC) and follow their standards of proficiency.
+I am also a Registered Member of the British Association for Counselling and Psychotherapy (MBACP) and the British Association of Art Therapists (BAAT).
 I have regular supervision with a UKCP registered supervisor and am committed to ongoing professional development.
 I have also been in personal therapy for over ten years.

 Work in other settings